Because Food Matters.

-Building off of the Farm Directory, Alberni Valley Transition Town Society partnered with the Alberni-Clayoquot Regional District and the Alberni Valley Times (and then the AV News) to create the first ever West Co ast Growers’ Guide.
+Building off of the Farm Directory, Alberni Valley Transition Town Society partnered with the Alberni-Clayoquot Regional District and the Alberni Valley Times (and then the AV News) to create the first ever West Coast Growers’ Guide in 2015.
 The guide provides a listing of local farms, markets, and agricultural businesses as well as giving gardening tips, water saving tactics, a planting calendar, and a map to help you get around.

-Some other projects that the Alberni Valley Transition Town Society has helped with and supported include:
+Some other projects of the Alberni Valley Food Hub include: